Aluranae/holbertonschool-shell/io_redirections_and_filters/README.md

 ### **Task 5**
 * [I'd prefer the first ones actually](https://github.com/Aluranae/holbertonschool-shell/blob/main/io_redirections_and_filters/5-firstlines)

-While using the _tail .._ command the script display the first 10 lines of /etc/passwd
+While using the _head .._ command the script display the first 10 lines of /etc/passwd

 ### **Task 6**
 * [Line #2](https://github.com/Aluranae/holbertonschool-shell/blob/main/io_redirections_and_filters/6-third_line)

-While using the _tail .._ command the script display the third line of the file iacta .
+While using the _head / tail .._ command the script display the third line of the file iacta .

 The file iacta will be in the working directory